Private landlords - rights and responsibilities

 You are responsible for maintaining the property to a certain standard.
 The tenancy agreement should set out who is responsible for what repairs.

-Private landlords make sure that the house meets the standards outlined set out in the Housing (Scotland) Act 2006 at the start of the tenancy and at all times during it.
+Private landlords must ensure that the property meets the standards as outlined in the Housing (Scotland) Act 2006 at the start and throughout the tenancy period.

-As a landlord, you must inspect the house before the tenancy starts to identify any work needing done and to let the tenant know about any work.
-This applies to existing tenancies as well as new ones.
-As a landlord you must make sure:
+As a landlord, you must inspect the property before the tenancy starts to identify any work needing done and to let the tenant know about any such work.
+You must make sure:

 - the property is wind and water tight and is reasonably fit for human habitation